-The Outcome Council is the body responsible for making a neutral and impartial review of investigations and findings and imposing Outcomes following a finding of responsibility for violations of University of Denver Discrimination and Harassment Policy, 3.10.010, pursuant to the Office Equal Opportunity & Title IX Title IX Sexual Harassment Procedures or the Office of Equal Opportunity & Title IX Comprehensive Discrimination & Harassment Procedures.
+The Outcome Council is the body responsible for making an impartial review of investigations and findings and imposing Outcomes after a Student has been found responsible for violations of University of Denver Discrimination and Harassment Policy, 3.10.010, pursuant to the Office Equal Opportunity & Title IX Title IX Sexual Harassment Procedures or the Office of Equal Opportunity & Title IX Comprehensive Discrimination & Harassment Procedures.
 The Outcome Council meets independently to make its determinations.

-Typically, the Outcome Council will be comprised of three (3) University Community members, including the Director of Student Rights & Responsibilities, or their designee; and an appointed Faculty Member or Staff Member, appointed by the Vice Chancellor for Student Affairs or Provost & Executive Vice Chancellor.
-All Outcome Council members will receive and/or have specific training pursuant to the Office of Equal Opportunity & Title IX Title IX Sexual Harassment Procedures and the Office of Equal Opportunity & Title IX Comprehensive Discrimination & Harassment Procedures.
+Typically, the Outcome Council will be comprised of three (3) University Community members, including the Director of Student Rights & Responsibilities, and an appointed Faculty Member or Staff Member, appointed by the Vice Chancellor of Student Affairs or Provost & Executive Vice Chancellor.
+All Outcome Council members will receive and/or have specific training pursuant to the Office of Equal Opportunity & Title IX Title IX Sexual Harassment Procedures and the Office of Equal Opportunity & Title IX

+Comprehensive Discrimination & Harassment Procedures.